-Are you a presenter interested in joining one of the Collaborative Groups but not yet a member?
-Join the MICC today!
-For more information contact Aaron Marquise at micc@tohu.ca
+Are you a presenter interested in joining one of the Presenter Groups contact Aaron Marquise at micc@tohu.ca

 Co-Leaders: